majella67/TagGrid/README.md

 	load.
 ```

-Open a tag grid usingthe code below in a playground and inspect.
+Open a tag grid using the code below in a playground and inspect.

 ```Smalltalk
 aTGL :=TagGridListPub new